Laguna (province): Spanish colonial period

 The province of Laguna, which was formerly called La Laguna and La Provincia de la Laguna de Bay, was named after Laguna de Bay, the body of water that forms its northern boundary.
 Laguna de Bay, in turn, was named after the town of Bay, the first provincial capital.
 Captain Juan de Salcedo with a band of one hundred Spanish-Mexican soldiers conquered the province and its surrounding regions for Spain in 1571.
 The province of La Laguna comprised the modern province of Laguna, as well as parts of what are now known as Rizal and Quezon provinces.
+After the conquest; the conquistadors from Spanish-Mexico were given encomiendas and Martín de Goiti was entrusted with rule over Bombon (Laguna de Bay region) with approximately 8,000 tributaries; one of the largest early encomiendas.

 In 1577, Spanish Franciscan missionaries arrived in Manila, and in 1578 they started evangelizing Laguna, Morong (now Rizal), Tayabas (now Quezon) and the Bicol Peninsula as part of the colonizing effort.
 Juan de Plasencia and Diego de Oropesa were the earliest Franciscans sent to these places.
 From 1580, the towns of Bay, Caliraya, Majayjay, Nagcarlan, Liliw, Pila, Santa Cruz, Lumban, Pangil and Siniloan were founded.
 During the time of Governor-General Gómez Pérez Dasmariñas, the province of La Laguna was divided into the following encomiendas: